The Association shall be called RAISE (Researching, Advancing and Inspiring Student Engagement) (“The Association”)

 Special Interest Group Coordinator

-Sufficient other members who shall be elected, to make size of the Committee total ten (officers and members).
+Sufficient ordinary members shall be elected, to make the size of the Committee total a maximum of twelve (officers and members).
 The Committee may allocate specific responsibilities to officers or committee members.

-The minimum number of current students on the committee must be three.
+The minimum number of current students on the committee must be at least two.
 If only one of the Officers is a current student then one of committee member places shall only be open for a current student.

-The Committee shall meet as necessary but not less than three times a year.
-Meetings may be held in person or by electronic means, including telephone or e-mail, but at least two meetings a year will be held in person and one may be held at the same time as the AGM.
-A quorum for meetings of the Committee shall be four members.
+The Committee shall meet as necessary but not less than four times a year.
+Meetings may be held in person or by electronic means, including telephone or e-mail, but at least three meetings a year will be held in person and one may be held at the same time as the AGM.
+A quorum for meetings of the Committee shall be five members.
 The chair of any Committee meeting shall have a casting vote in addition to his/her ordinary vote.

 11. Duties and Roles of the Committee